col/drowzee/README.md

 Drowzee comes with a web interface that allows you to view sleep schedules, their current status and even manually override the schedule to wake up deployments when required.

-Drowzee also supports redirecting the ingress record of a sleeping deployment to drowzee and so that users can easily manage the deployment and the sleep schedule from the same interface.
+Drowzee also supports redirecting the ingress record of a sleeping deployment to drowzee so that users can easily manage the deployment and the sleep schedule from the same interface.

 ### Installation / Upgrade